CubiCasa/cubicasa-ios-sdk-example-project/README.md

 ---------------------|-------------|--------
-`.speechRecognition` | Use speech recognition for making room labels | enabled `.meshVisualisation` | Reconstruct the scene as a 3D mesh and visualise it (only on LiDAR-equiped devices) | enabled
+`.speechRecognition` | Use speech recognition for making room labels | enabled `.meshVisualisation` | Reconstruct the scene as a 3D mesh and visualise it (only on LiDAR-equiped devices) | enabled `.backgroundResume`	| The SDK will attempt to resume scanning if the app was backgrounded | enabled `.azimuth` | The SDK will write the camera orientation (azimuth) in the captured data | enabled

+If `CubiCapture.options` is not set, the default values will apply.

 ### Adding the Address